Anna042023/CrossCityBench/README.md

+# CrossCityBench: A Comprehensive Benchmark for Cross-City Spatio-Temporal Prediction

-## 📁 Datasets
+## Datasets
-All datasets (PeMS03, PeMS08, PeMS-BAY, and METR-LA) are available on Google Drive at [datasets](https://drive.google.com/file/d/1yfMNEWhOKhNxXeGhlD1xUGPfEkC_7Q5K).
+All datasets (PeMS03, PeMS08, PeMS-BAY, and METR-LA) are available at [Google Drive](https://drive.google.com/file/d/1oPLRyEN32peSLWLVNVcropHt5iBNUQxo).